-- 1. Before a jury selection session, the judge, after hearing the opinions of the parties, shall, on a random basis, compile a list of prospective jurors from the unified list of citizens who have attained the age of 18.
-The list shall include not more than 300 candidates.
-A randomly chosen ordinal number shall be assigned to each prospective juror.
-A questionnaire approved by the judge shall be sent to the prospective jurors at their home address at least 20 days prior to the jury selection session.
+1. Before a jury selection session, the judge, after hearing the opinions of the parties, shall, on a random basis, compile a list of prospective jurors from the unified list of citizens who have attained the age of 18.
+The list shall include not more than 100 candidates.
+A questionnaire approved by the judge shall be sent to the prospective jurors at their home address within a reasonable period before the jury selection session.
+A prospective juror shall, within the period indicated in the questionnaire, answer the questions in the questionnaire.
 The questionnaire shall be approved by the judge after consultation with the parties.

-A prospective juror shall, within 5 days, return the completed questionnaire to the judge.
-The judge shall, within 5 days, hand the questionnaire in to the parties. - 2.
-The Public Service Development Agency shall annually, but not later than 1 July, submit the unified list of citizens who have attained the age of 18 to the relevant court. - 3.
-The court shall be obliged to notify the parties of the place and time of selection of jurors.
+2. The Public Service Development Agency shall annually, but not later than 1 July, submit the unified list of citizens who have attained the age of 18 to the relevant court.

+3. The court shall be obliged to notify the parties of the place and time of selection of jurors.
 The parties may attend the jury selection procedure.
 A party may, only once, within 24 hours, appeal an unlawful decision or action of the presiding judge of the jury selection trial.
 The appeal shall be filed with the chairperson of the court hearing the case.
-The chairperson shall, without an oral hearing, decide the appeal by a ruling within 24 hours after it has been filed. - 4.
-The list of prospective jurors selected in accordance with paragraph 1 of this article shall indicate the names and surnamed of the prospective jurors.
+The chairperson shall, without an oral hearing, decide the appeal by a ruling within 24 hours after it has been filed.

+4. The list of prospective jurors selected in accordance with paragraph 1 of this article shall indicate the names and surnamed of the prospective jurors.
 The list shall be signed by the presiding judge.
-Copies of the list of prospective jurors shall be given to the parties. - 5.
-Before the jury selection session, a notice shall be sent to prospective jurors indicating the time and place of the session and the obligation to appear.
-The summons to attend the first jury selection session shall be sent to not more than the first 150 prospective jurors on the list of prospective jurors defined in this article, by their respective ordinal numbers. - 6.
-If there are reasons for challenge determined under Article 30 of this Code, a prospective juror shall, within 2 days after the receipt of the court notice, inform the court accordingly.
+Copies of the list of prospective jurors shall be given to the parties.

+5. Before the jury selection session, a notice shall be sent to prospective jurors indicating the time and place of the session and the obligation to appear.

+6. If there are reasons for challenge determined under this Code, a prospective juror shall, within 2 days after the receipt of the court notice, inform the court accordingly.

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328